 5. The council responded on 18 October 2011.
-It stated that it held the information requested but that, in the reasonable opinion of its monitoring officer, the information was exempt from disclosure under the provisions of section 36 of FOIA (prejudice to the effective conduct of public affairs) and also under section 42 (legal professional privilege).
-It confirmed its view that, for both exemptions, the public interest in withholding the information was stronger than the public interest in disclosure.
+It confirmed that it held the information requested and disclosed information relating to the settlement figure in relation to the first part of the request.
+It stated that, in the reasonable opinion of its monitoring officer, the information relating to the terms agreed as part of the settlement was exempt from disclosure under section 36 (prejudice to the effective conduct of public affairs).
+It confirmed its view that the public interest in withholding the information was stronger than the public interest in disclosure.

-6. Following an internal review the council wrote to the complainant on 18 November 2011.
-It upheld its decision to withhold information under section 42, and explained that as the decision to withhold information under section 36 had been taken by its monitoring officer (in his role as the 'qualified person' required for the application of section 36) that decision had already been taken at a sufficiently high level that no internal review was offered in relation to that specific exemption.
+6. Following the complainant's request for an internal review the council wrote to the complainant on 4 November 2011.
+It explained that as the decision to withhold information under section 36 had been taken by its monitoring officer (in his role as the 'qualified person' required for the application of section 36) that decision had already been taken at a sufficiently high level that no internal review was offered in relation to that specific exemption.